titoausten/customer-reviews-analysis/README.md

 python main.py
 ```

-### Data Analysis figures would be save in arttifacts/data_analysis
+### Data Analysis figures would be saved at artifacts/data_analysis

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.